blaketeres/csc521/clojure-quirk/README.md

 ```
 is valid, and will yield 7 and 42 consecutively.

-The atom {} structure and access methods used were inspired by the interpreter found in the link below:
+The (atom {}) scope and methods to access scope used were inspired by the interpreter found in the link below:

 https://github.com/javazquez/arnoldclj_interpreter/blob/master/src/arnoldclj_s/interpreter.clj